gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 When sprite zero hit happens, the game starts counting CPU cycles, and sets the horizontal scroll after a specific number of cycles have passed.

-It's not clear to me whether screen splitting was the original purpose of sprite zero hit.
-It seems like there should be a simpler way for the hardware to report that it's reached a certain part of the screen than requiring the game to draw a sprite.
-A possibility is it was intended to be used for collision detection, but it would only be able to detect collisions with a single sprite and the background.

 ## Vertical Blanking

 The majority of the time, the NES PPU is drawing pixels to the screen.
 There is a brief period of "downtime" in between frames during which no drawing is taking place.
-This is known as the "Vertical Blank" or "Vblank".
+This is known as the "Vertical Blank" or "vblank".
 Some types of PPU configuration changes can only be made during vblank.

-The precise duration of vblank differs between regional TV standards.
-The NTSC NES sold in North America and the PAL NES sold in Europe have different hardware to handle the different requirements for frame timing.

 ## The Scroll Register